 “$17.9 billion is the most the U.S. has ever provided Israel in a single year,” said Stephen Semler, a co-author of the paper.
 Semler noted the previous highest amounts provided by the U.S. came after the Camp David peace accords for the Egypt-Israel conflict and when former president Richard Nixon "bailed out Israel" in 1973.

 The new record funding levels come from Israel’s intense military operation in Gaza and the Middle East that followed Hamas’ Oct.
 7, 2023, attack, Semler said.
-He called Israel’s campaign “the single worst act that humans can do to one another.”
+He said Israel’s campaign constitutes genocide, which is “the single worst act that humans can do to one another.”

 The report is divided into four parts — U.S. support for Israel’s military operations, historical context, the broader economic costs of recent U.S. engagement in the Middle East and a list of weapons companies that benefit from the spending.